wizarrrr/wizarr/README.md

 # WIZARR NOTICE

 Wizzar is back in development!
-You can test the new `4.0.0-beta.1` using use `ghcr.io/wizarrrr/wizarr:beta` as your image selection.
+You can test the new beta using `ghcr.io/wizarrrr/wizarr:beta` as your image selection.
 We are working very hard to make Wizarr even better than before! :blush:

 If you wish to stay up-to-date with our progress, make sure to join our [Discord](https://discord.gg/XXCz7aM3ak) server and check the `#beta-updates` channel.